SkynetLabs/skynet-kernel/libs/README.md

 Functions, variables and object properties should always use a camelCase naming format.

-Types should always use an UpperCase naming format.
+Types, classes and constructor functions should always use a PascalCase naming format.

 Functions should not throw under any circumstances.
 All potential throws should be caught inside of the function, and an error should be returned instead.